How Do Illinois Courts Divide Marital Debt in a Divorce?

 Seek Competent Representation from an Experienced Divorce Attorney

 The division of debt – like the division of marital property – can significantly impact your financial footing once the divorce is complete.
 A property division that includes too many debts set over to you and/or too few assets awarded to you can leave you in a precarious financial position.
 A skilled DuPage County divorce attorney can help ensure that you are not overly-burdened with debt that is not yours and that did not benefit you.
-Contact our Chicago, Wheaton, or Oswego office today for experienced and knowledgeable legal representation.
+Contact our Wheaton or Oswego office today for experienced and knowledgeable legal representation.